jun-fang/Ray-FEM/README.md

-# Adaptive ray-FEM for solving high-frequency Helmholtz equation
+# Adaptive ray-FEM for high-frequency Helmholtz equation

 We present a ray-based finite element method (ray-FEM) for the high-frequency Helmholtz equation in smooth media, whose basis are learned adaptively from the medium and source.